kellrott/galaxy-tooldev-docs/docs/06_Submitting.md

 Creating a Workflow
 -------------------
 Go to the workflow menu, once on the Workflow page, select 'Create new Workflow', you can then name it and hit the 'Create' button.
 Once in the workflow editor, find the tools required in the panel on the lefthand side and click them to create an instance in the central editor panel.
-You can connect the tools by dragging a 'connection noodle' from the outputs on the right hand side or the first tool to the inputs on the left hand side of the next tool.
+You can connect the tools by dragging a 'connection noodle' from the outputs on the right hand side of the first tool to the inputs on the left hand side of the next tool.
 The panel on the right hand side will allow you to edit parameters.

 You will also need to create inputs to the workflow.
 That selection is at the bottom of the tool panel on the left hand side of the screen.
 Under 'Inputs' you can click 'Input Dataset' to create an instance in the editor.
 You will need to drag the connection noodles from that input dataset to the tools that require it.